Best 4K Monitors for Mac iMore 2022

-Your Mac or MacBook's display is already gorgeous, but if you're in the market for a second display or even something larger than what you have, a 4K monitor is a huge step in the right direction.
+Your Mac or MacBook's display is already gorgeous, but if you're in the market for a second display or even something larger than what you have, a 4K monitor is a huge step in the right direction, with some of the best monitors for Mac feature high-resolution 4K panels.
 If you want to try and maintain the same level of definition as your current display, here are the best 4K monitors for your Mac.

 - Missing USB-C: Samsung C27F591

 - If you need Thunderbolt 3: LG 32UL950